dougajmcdonald/dougmcdonald.co.uk/blog/using-webfonts-in-azure.md

 </configuration>
 ```

-You can control the cache for specific files and folders via the `path` value on the `location` element.
-This site contains all the images and webfonts are output into static so that was a sensible place to control the cache in order to speed up rendering and save you, the visitor, precious mobile bandwidth!
+You can control the cache for specific files and folders via the `path` value on the `location` element to save you, the visitor, precious bandwidth!